 Parents and children will be invited to meet the class teacher and given the opportunity to look around the school.

 There are two days set aside during the academic year for parents to discuss their child’s progress.
 These take the form of two Progress and Targets Days (Autumn and Summer).

 The first Progress Day is usually held in October/ November and is organised by appointment.
 This is to enable teachers to speak to parents about issues arising from the children settling back into school and new classes.

 A further Progress Day is held in March and again organised by appointment.
-At this appointment parents are invited to tour the school, in addition to viewing their own child’s work.

 Towards the end of the academic year in July your child will be sent home with their annual report.
 Should you wish to discuss anything further then an appointment should be made directly with the class teacher.

 Children in Year 2 and Year 6 will receive the results of their Standards Attainment Tests (SATs) at the end of the Summer Term.

 Parents of children with special educational needs will be invited to discuss their child’s progress with the special needs co-ordinator and the class teacher on a more frequent basis.

 Staff are available to discuss concerns at any other time preferably after school when the school day has finished.

 Please understand that it is difficult for staff to hold unplanned consultations before the start of the day as pupil safety is an important focus for staff at this time.